Me and Others at the EDF Group Foundation

 More info

-This year, the Musée d'Orsay is celebrating its 40th anniversary, and for this special occasion, the museum has decided to dedicate 2 of its exhibitions this year to one of the most iconic figures of Impressionism: Renoir.
-For the first time, the museum is focusing on one of the painter's favorite themes, one of his endless sources of inspiration: love.
-However, far from being sentimental, Renoir's paintings are all about subtlety, preferring to suggest rather than show, to insinuate rather than present.
-Throughout the galleries, the exhibition offers us a fresh perspective on some of the artist's most famous works.
+This year, the Musée d'Orsay is celebrating its 40th anniversary, and for this special occasion, the institution has decided to dedicate 2 of its exhibitions this year to one of the most emblematic figures of Impressionism: Renoir.
+For the first time, the institution is focusing on one of the painter's favorite subjects, one of his endless sources of inspiration: love.
+However, l .In a spirit of sentimentality, Renoir's painting is all about subtlety, favoring suggestion over showing, and insinuation rather than presentation.
+As we wander through the galleries, the exhibition offers us a fresh perspective on some of the most famous works of this essential artist.

 Musée d’Orsay